-3.3 Data Assimilation
+3.3 Data assimilation

-- 932 Data assimilation (DA) is the process of improving the dynamical behavior of models by - 933 statistically combining them with observations.
-There are a variety of DA techniques that rely - on different mathematical and statistical approaches (Carrassi et al. 2018).
-Originally developed - 935 for numerical weather prediction, DA has been successfully applied to ocean models, including - 936 biogeochemical models (Mattern et al. 2017, Cossarini et al. 2019, Ciavatta et al. 2018, Verdy and - 937 Mazloff 2017, Teruzzi et al. 2018, Fennel et al. 2019) but success critically depends on the - 938 information content of the available observations (Yu et al. 2018; Wang et al. 2020).
-While DA - 939 has been shown to yield large improvements in important parameters governing - 940 biogeochemical processes (Mattern et al. 2012, Schartau et al. 2017, Wang et al. 2020) and in - model estimates of the physical and biogeochemical model state (Hu et al. 2012, Mattern et al. - 942 2017, Ciavatta et al. 2018), it is only starting to be applied to carbonate system properties (Verdy - and Mazloff 2017, Carroll et al. 2020, Turner et al. 2023, Figure 4). - Application of DA for ocean models is typically applied for one of two purposes: (1) to - 945 systematically optimize model parameters, e.g., phytoplankton growth and nutrient uptake or - 946 rates of background dispersion, and (2) to estimate the ocean state, e.g., distributions of - 947 temperature, phytoplankton biomass, alkalinity (see Fennel et al. 2022 for more details on the practical approaches and examples).
+- Data assimilation (DA) is the process of improving the dynamical behavior of models by statistically combining them with observations.
+There are a variety of DA techniques that rely on different mathematical and statistical approaches (Carrassi et al. 2018).
+Originally developed for numerical weather prediction, DA has been successfully applied to ocean models, including biogeochemical models (Mattern et al. 2017, Cossarini et al. 2019, Ciavatta et al. 2018, Verdy and Mazloff 2017, Teruzzi et al. 2018, Fennel et al. 2019) but success critically depends on the information content of the available observations (Yu et al. 2018; Wang et al. 2020).
+While DA has been shown to yield large improvements in important parameters governing - biogeochemical processes (Mattern et al. 2012, Schartau et al. 2017, Wang et al. 2020) and in model estimates of the physical and biogeochemical model state (Hu et al. 2012, Mattern et al. 2017, Ciavatta et al. 2018), it is only starting to be applied to carbonate system properties (Verdy and Mazloff 2017, Carroll et al. 2020, Turner et al. 2023, Figure 5).

+Application of DA for ocean models is typically applied for one of two purposes: (1) to systematically optimize model parameters, e.g., phytoplankton growth and nutrient uptake or rates of background dispersion, and (2) to estimate ocean state, e.g., distributions of temperature, phytoplankton biomass, alkalinity (see Fennel et al. 2022 for more details on the practical approaches and examples).
 The first purpose addresses systematic errors and biases in models and is useful when systematically modifying and testing different model formulations while the second assumes an unbiased model and addresses unresolved stochasticity, e.g., correcting the locations of mesoscale eddies and current meanders.
-State estimation offers the potential to constrain variability such that OAE-induced perturbations of carbonate system parameters can be documented even if they are smaller than the natural variability in the study region.
 Joint estimation of physical and biogeochemical properties is common and can yield significant improvements for both types of properties (Yu et al. 2018).
 Hybrid approaches combining parameter and state estimation have also been proposed (Kitagawa 1998, Mattern et al. 2012, 2014) but are less widely used.

-Figure 4: Example of a DA application for state estimation of carbonate system properties within a 3-dimensional model of the California Current System.
+Figure 5: Example of a DA application for state estimation of carbonate system properties within a 3-dimensional model of 700 the California Current System.
 The symbols show glider data and model estimates at the measurement times and locations; one specific data point and its associated model estimates are highlighted by red circles.
 Each data point consists of measured pH alongside estimated alkalinity and DIC values (see Takeshita et al. (2021) for data source and details).
-In the model, pH is a diagnostic variable and primarily dependent on the model's alkalinity and DIC estimates. (a) When only pH data is assimilated, the model estimates are moved closer to the observed pH values by increments in alkalinity-DIC space that degrade the model's alkalinity estimates. (b) The model state estimates improve considerably by assimilating data for DIC (or alkalinity; not shown) together with the pH observations.
+In the model, pH is a diagnostic variable and primarily dependent on the model's alkalinity and DIC estimates. (a) When only pH data is assimilated, the model estimates are moved closer to the observed pH values by increments in alkalinity-DIC space that degrade 705 the model's alkalinity estimates. (b) The model state estimates improve considerably by assimilating data for DIC (or alkalinity;

+not shown) together with the pH observations.